open-compensation-token-license/license-token-website/wikisrc/blockchain-and-voting-transparency.md

 ## Understanding Blockchain Technology

 Blockchain is a decentralized, immutable, secure, and transparent ledger system.
 Its attributes make it suitable for recording votes, ensuring they are tamper-proof and independently verifiable.
-Learn more about [blockchain technology](https://en.wikipedia.org/wiki/Blockchain).
+Learn more about [blockchain technology](https://en.wikipedia.org/wiki/Blockchain) and its applications in [blockchain and voting systems](https://www.license-token.com/wiki/blockchain-and-voting-systems).

 ## Benefits of Blockchain in Voting Transparency